What is Marginal Revenue? A Guide to Calculation and Business Impact in 2025

 Simple Steps to Calculate Marginal Revenue

-The calculation is relatively straightforward: marginal revenue equals the change in total revenue, divided by the change in the quantity sold.
-Here how marginal revenue formula goes:
+Calculating marginal revenue is pretty straightforward.
+It’s simply the change in total revenue divided by the change in the quantity sold.
+Here’s the formula:

-Marginal revenue = change in the total revenue/change in quantity sold.
+Marginal revenue = change in total revenue ÷ change in quantity sold

-So, how do you apply this formula?
-Let’s think back to the artisanal candle business.
-Naturally, you hope that you sell more than just one additional candle in Q2.
-Your best-case scenario is to sell 15.
+Now, how do we apply this formula?
+Let’s go back to the artisanal candle business example.
+Ideally, you want to sell more than just one extra candle in Q2.
+Let’s say your goal is to sell 15 candles.

 Using Marginal Revenue To Determine Success

-👉 Keep in mind the fact that you were able to sell five candles for $50 in Q1.
-Let’s just say that you wanted to sell 15 candles no matter what, so you slashed the price to only $15 and sold them all.
+👉 First, remember that you sold five candles for $50 each in Q1.
+Let’s say you wanted to sell 15 candles no matter what, so you dropped the price to just $15 per candle and sold them all.

-👉 This would mean you made $225, but that your marginal revenue equates to a negative $2.50.
+👉 This would mean you made $225, but your marginal revenue is now a negative $2.50 per candle.

-👉 To calculate marginal revenue in the above scenario, you divide the $25 decrease in revenue by your 10 extra candles.
+To calculate this, simply divide the $25 decrease in revenue by the 10 extra candles you sold.

-❌ Here, you can see that you’re putting so much work into your business but are losing money instead.
-Essentially, you’re paying your customer $2.50 per candle to take them off of your hands.
-That’s a whopping $2.50 loss per unit, simply because you added more stock to your inventory!
+❌ Here’s the problem: You’re doing all this work, but you’re losing money.
+You’re effectively paying customers $2.50 per candle just to get them to buy.
+That’s a $2.50 loss per unit simply because you added more stock to your inventory!

-Finding marginal revenue may seem overwhelming at first, but with these simple formulas, it’s quite easy to calculate.
-It’s also necessary to know what your marginal revenue is to determine whether you’re making good decisions for your business or not.
+Calculating marginal revenue may seem tricky at first, but with a simple formula, it’s easy to figure out.
+And knowing your marginal revenue is key to making smart decisions for your business.

-Many businesses calculate their marginal revenue to determine whether they should increase production and if so, by how much.
-Eventually, a company will reach profit maximization, when the marginal cost equals the marginal revenue.
+Many businesses use this calculation to decide whether or not to increase production and by how much.
+Eventually, a business reaches profit maximization, where marginal cost equals marginal revenue.

 Understanding Total Revenue